micycle1/JMedialAxis/README.md

 The library models the medial axis of a given geometry as a (rooted) tree of medial disks.
 The result is a medial axis that can be traversed recursively by starting at the largest disk and following the child nodes until they reach the boundary of the geometry.

-Medial disks reference a parent and have up to 3 children (disks with more than one child represent bifurcation of the axis).
-The root of the tree is the disk whose underlying triangle has the largest circumcircle; this is also the single disk that trifurcates.

 The library is geared towards medial axis visualisation & animation and enables easy and powerful navigation of medial axes.